canadianurbaninstitute/cmhc-scaling-tool/README.md

 3. Preform a spatial intersection between the road buffer and the location data

-4. Calculate the sum of units by counting the total units for a given road segment id and address
+4. Calculate the sum of units and business use for each unique address

 #### scale_housing
-This tool take the previously created data frame of similar streets and provides to total number of units along each road segment within 250 metres, but also provides the adjusted number based on an inputted percentage
+This tool takes the previously created data base of similar streets and provides to total number of eligible sites which is comprised of low density conversions, gas stations, surface parking lots and civic anchors along each road segment within 250 metres,

 Method

 1. Create a for loop that iterates through each unique province within the similar street data frame

-2. For each province; filter the similar street road network and create a list of road segment id's, load in the location data for that province and run the case study units to get the count of units for each segment.
+2. For each province; filter the similar street road network and create a list of road segment id's, load in the location data for that province and run the get_case_study_units to get the count of units for each segment.

-3. Combine all roads for each province and create the adjusted total
+3. Filter the returned location data to only eligible low density conversions
+  a.
+Residential location under or equal to 1 unit
+  b.
+Commercial location under or equal to 2 units
+  c.
+Mixed-Use location under or equal to 3 units

+4. Add the low density conversion total with the surface parking lots, gas stations and civic anchors for a total of all eligible sites along a road segment